This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 The secret to juicy chicken is to get your grill hot and grill the chicken just until cooked through, for 5-6 minutes on each side (5-6 minutes total in a dual-contact grill).
 It's also important to allow the chicken to rest for 5-10 minutes before digging in.

-It's best to use an instant-read thermometer to ensure the chicken is fully cooked and reaches an internal temperature of 165°F.
+It's best to use an instant-read thermometer to make sure the chicken is fully cooked and reaches an internal temperature of 165°F.

-I wrote this recipe for 8 oz chicken breasts.
+I wrote this recipe for 8-ounce chicken breasts.
 If yours are much larger, they will need more time on the grill, and you'll need to lower the grill's temperature to prevent them from burning.

 Serving Suggestions

-This is such a versatile dish.
-It goes with anything.
+Grilled chicken breast is a versatile dish that goes with anything.
 If your grill is large enough, it's easiest to serve the chicken with grilled vegetables such as:

 Salads are another excellent option:

-The leftovers are lovely in salads (such as this chicken cobb salad), wraps (such as moo shu chicken or lettuce wrap), stir-fry recipes, and casseroles (such as this enchilada casserole).
+The leftovers are delicious in salads like this chicken cobb salad, wraps (moo shu chicken or lettuce wrap), stir-fry recipes, and casseroles like this enchilada casserole.
+In the photo below, I used the leftovers in a simple salad of baby spinach leaves, cherry tomatoes, pickled jalapenos, and homemade ranch dressing:

 Recipe Card